jl-23929/FTC-BGS19451-Freight-Frenzy/README.md

 ## Welcome

-This is team BGS 19451's FTC code base.
-We are a team from Brisbane Grammar School.
-We use Android Studio and Java to code our robot.
+This is the deprecated code base for BGS-19451, a team from Brisbane Grammar School that uses Android Studio and Java to code our robot.